to-sim-or-not-to-sim/muon-detector-simulator/README.md

 (*) These codes were originally developed for an experiment regarding a muon detector, built during an hackathon by three physics students.

 ---
-Note: probably, this project will be updated.
+Note: probably, this project will not be updated.